asaskiap/transitionApp/ReadMe.md

 - check all links (presentation and functionality)

-- sticky close btn✅

-- format of title / line breaks✅

-- berufsfindungstest formatting (pie legende and test scores)✅

 - pixelated illustrations?

-- Link to Versicherung in Bayrische Insurance ?!

 ## reminder: Links need to have https:// before ! in order to work!!

 ## General

 - Create documentation for components
-- find a way that close button sticks on screen in scroll views?
-- Implement automatic scrolling to top of screen on rerender ❗✅ (maybe still for Entscheidungsbaum)

 ### Modal Template